 - Pharmacy & Therapeutics Committee drug monographs

-- Performance Improvement projects
+- Quality and Residency Improvement projects

 - Poster or platform presentations at the ASHP Midyear Clinical Meeting